|

 "The

-significance of the Carden Plain for grassland and shrubland birds,
+ecological significance of the Carden Plain for grassland and shrubland

-important natural values which rely on or are part of this habitat."
+other important natural values which rely on or are part of this

 The